billycougz/create-node-lambda/template/README.md

 ## Available Scripts

+### `npm run event`

+Simply runs your `Lambda` handler with a mock `event` object.

+Modify the `event` object within `event.js` to meet the specifications of any event.

 ### `npm run server`

+Runs your `Lambda` handler on a local `Express` server to simulate an `API Gateway` or `Function URL` event.

+- The `Express` request is transformed into an `API Gateway` event
-Runs your Lambda on a local Express server.
-The default configuration runs at http://localhost:8080.
+- The default configuration runs at http://localhost:8080

-Nodemon live reloads the server the when you make changes.
+- Nodemon live reloads the server the when you make changes

 ### `npm run build`